 Currently, there are 74 Epiphany Group members working throughout Scotland and 2 Honorary Members.

-Core Committee members volunteer their time to meeting and planning the programme of events and presenting the annual conference, where their welcoming presence and practical support ensures that everything from meals to liturgy runs smoothly.
+Core Group members volunteer their time to meeting and planning the programme of events and presenting the annual conference, where their welcoming presence and practical support ensures that everything from meals to liturgy runs smoothly.
 They write regional reports, contribute to the Annual Report and help keep an eye on the finances and resources needed to support our mission.

-Current members of the Core Committee:
+Current members of the Core Group:

 - Cathy Backett (Edinburgh)